ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 used in unit
 tests <../../tests/config_examples/valid_test_harness_config.yaml>`__.

-Why having an initialisation procedure?
+Why have an initialisation procedure?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A complete test harness can be - potentially - set up just by creating a